asseco-voice/laravel-json-authorization/README.md

 Models you want protected MUST implement ``Asseco\JsonAuthorization\App\Traits\Authorizable`` trait.

-After this is done, be sure to run ``php artisan voice:sync-authorizable-models`` to sync models which implement ``Authorizable`` trait with the DB.
+After this is done, be sure to run ``php artisan asseco:sync-authorizable-models`` to sync models which implement ``Authorizable`` trait with the DB.

 Run this command each time you add or remove ``Authorizable`` trait from a model.